 Dr. Douglas Freeman completed a Doctor of Veterinary Medicine degree, a clinical residency and a Master of Science degree in theriogenology at the University of Minnesota.
 He received a PhD in reproductive physiology from the University of Idaho and is a diplomate in the American College of Theriogenologists.

-During his 29-year career, Dr. Freeman has gained a valuable range of experience as a veterinary practitioner, a faculty member in both academic and clinical science departments, and an administrator.
+Dr. Freeman's career spans more than three decades.
+He has gained a valuable range of experience as a veterinary practitioner, a faculty member in both academic and clinical science departments, and an administrator.
 He has worked in academic institutions in the United States as well as overseas.
 His experience also includes private veterinary practice and veterinary professional services in the animal health industry.

 From 2001 to early 2010, Dr. Freeman was a professor and head of two departments — Veterinary Diagnostic Services and Veterinary and Microbiological Sciences — at North Dakota State University in Fargo, N.D.
 During his term at North Dakota State University, Dr. Freeman served as director of the NDSU’s Great Plains Institute of Food Safety for two years, and led multi-disciplinary research programs in disease surveillance, public health and food safety.
 He was selected as an American Council on Education Fellow in 2006, and spent one year at the University of Minnesota where he gained experience in academic leadership and administration of the university’s Academic Health Center.